polkadot-js/tools/README.md

 - [@polkadot/api-cli](packages/api-cli/) A cli tool to allow you to make API calls to any running node
 - [@polkadot/monitor-rpc](packages/monitor-rpc/) A simple monitoring interface that checks the health of a remote node via RPC
+- [@polkadot/signer-cli](packages/signer-cli/) A cli tool that allows you to generate transactions in one terminal and sign them in another terminal (or computer)

 ## Installation